onyx-and-iris/voicemeeter-api-python/README.md

 Access to lower level Getters and Setters are provided with these functions:

--   `vm.get(param, is_string=false)`: For getting the value of any parameter.
-Set string to true if getting a property value expected to return a string.
+-   `vm.get(param, is_string=False)`: For getting the value of any parameter.
+Set string to True if getting a property value expected to return a string.
 -   `vm.set(param, value)`: For setting the value of any parameter.

 Access to lower level polling functions are provided with these functions:

--   `vm.pdirty()`: Returns true if a parameter has been updated.
+-   `vm.pdirty()`: Returns True if a parameter has been updated.
--   `vm.mdirty()`: Returns true if a macrobutton has been updated.
+-   `vm.mdirty()`: Returns True if a macrobutton has been updated.
--   `vm.ldirty()`: Returns true if a level has been updated.
+-   `vm.ldirty()`: Returns True if a level has been updated.

 example: